kephale/TuftsCOMP135_Spring2016/README.md

 MidtermExam:

+[Update: there was an adjustment to this fix, please use this new version.
+Thanks Sara!]

 A couple of Windows users have noticed that when running the Jupyter notebook there is an error when reading in the datafile.
 Specifically:

 ValueError: could not convert string to float: